mjg59/python-broadlink/README.md

-Python control for Broadlink RM2 IR controllers
+Python control for Broadlink RM2, RM3 and RM4 series controllers
 ===============================================

-A simple Python API for controlling IR controllers from [Broadlink](http://www.ibroadlink.com/rm/).
+A simple Python API for controlling IR/RF controllers from [Broadlink](http://www.ibroadlink.com/rm/).
 At present, the following devices are currently supported:

 * RM Pro (referred to as RM2 in the codebase)
 * A1 sensor platform devices are supported
 * RM3 mini IR blaster
+* RM4 and RM4C mini blasters

 There is currently no support for the cloud API.